Alec-Stashevsky/GAP-climate-research/README.md

 ## Optimal APA Locations

 Below is a map of optimal meeting regions approximated by the algorithm.
 Since each year has a slightly different attendance base, they do not overlap completely.
 We only have historical attendance data available so it is important to consider the confounding incentives created by the meeting's geography.
-Attendees who are closer to the meeting location are more likely to attend the meeting.
-We see this reflected in the geometric median, denoted by the cross within each polygon, as it gets pulled toward the meeting's location that year.
+Attendees who are closer to the meeting's location are more likely to attend the meeting that year.

+We see this reflected in the geometric median, denoted by the cross within each polygon, as it gets pulled toward the meeting's location that year:

 ![APA Facility Location](/images/Facility-Location.jpg)